- Nanotechnology 101

 - National Nanotechnology Coordination Office (NNCO)

 The National Nanotechnology Initiative (NNI) is a Presidential research and development (R&D) initiative, originally proposed by President Clinton in 2000 and supported by Presidents Bush and Obama.
-Each year the NNI’s member agencies draft and submit an annual NNI Supplement to the President’s Budget, which includes funding requests for nanotechnology R&D across the NNI participating agencies.
+Each year the NNI’s member agencies draft and submit an NNI Supplement to the President’s Budget, which includes funding requests for nanotechnology R&D across the NNI participating agencies.
 Congress then approves or modifies those requests through its Authorization and Appropriation process.
-Through this process, and over the course of more than a decade since the inception of the NNI, Federal nanotechnology R&D funding has grown from $464 million per year to almost $1.8 billion requested in FY 2013, and the number of participating agencies has grown from six to 27.
-Fifteen participating agencies currently have nanotechnology R&D budgets.
+Through this process, and over the course of more than a decade since the inception of the NNI, Federal nanotechnology R&D funding has grown from $464 million per year to $1.4 billion requested in FY 2017.

 Congressional Events and Information